British passport (Bermuda): History

 Often erroneously described as a Bermuda Passport, this is identical to the passports issued in other British Overseas Territories except for minor differences referencing Bermuda.

 All recipients of new or replacement British passports issued in Bermuda, prior to 2002, received this passport, whether they possessed Bermudian status or not.
 The citizenship of the holder was indicated by rubber stamp in the appropriate field inside the passport.
 Prior to 1983, the citizenship for British citizens from the United Kingdom or the colonies was Citizen of the United Kingdom and Colonies.
-After 1983, when citizens in the United Kingdom became British Citizens, colonials became British Dependent Territories Citizens, this type of British Citizenship did not entitle the holder to right of abode in any British Dependent Territory, including Bermuda.
-Bermudian status was indicated by the addition of (Bermuda) after British Dependent Territories Citizen on the rubber stamp), losing the right of abode in the United Kingdom unless already settled in the United Kingdom or having been born in, or having a parent who had been born in, the United Kingdom.
-Prior to 2002, it was not legal for a person to hold two British passports.
+After 1983, when citizens in the United Kingdom became British Citizens, colonials became British Dependent Territories Citizens, losing the right of abode in the United Kingdom unless already settled in, having been born in, or having a parent who had been born in, the United Kingdom proper. this type of British Citizenship did not entitle the holder to right of abode in any British Dependent Territory, including Bermuda.
+Bermudian status was indicated by the addition of (Bermuda) after British Dependent Territories Citizen on the rubber stamp) Prior to 2002, it was not legal for a person to hold two British passports.
 A person who possessed both Bermudian status and right of abode (or settled status) in the United Kingdom could have both indicated in the same passport.
 A British citizen who did not possess Bermudian status would receive the supposedly Bermudian passport if obtaining it in Bermuda, with the citizenship stamped as "British Citizen" only (unless the holder also possessed status in another territory or held yet another type of British Citizenship).
 Those who held neither Bermudian status nor the right of abode in the United Kingdom, but who were entitled to a British Passport would also receive the "Bermudian" Passport in Bermuda, with the appropriate citizenship stamped inside.
 Before 1983, a Bermudian Citizen of the United Kingdom and Colonies, and, after 1983, a British Dependent Territories Citizen with Bermudian status who did not possess the right of abode in the United Kingdom, who obtained a British Passport in the United Kingdom, or at a United Kingdom Consulate in a foreign country, received a normal British Passport (not the Bermudian passport) with the appropriate citizenship rubber-stamped inside.